Martin Krampelj

-Martin Krampelj (born March 10, 1995) is a Slovenian professional basketball player for MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).
+Martin Krampelj (born 10 March 1995) is a Slovenian professional basketball player for Bilbao Basket of the Liga ACB.
 He played college basketball for the Creighton Bluejays.

 Early career

 Krampelj was a member of youth categories at Grosuplje and later Krka.

 College career

 In 2015, Krampelj announced his decision to attend the Creighton University in the United States and play for the Creighton Bluejays.
 Krampelj averaged 11.9 points and 8.1 rebounds per game as a redshirt sophomore, hitting 67.1-percent of his field goals.
-However, he tore his ACL in a game against Seton Hall on January 17, 2018 and was forced to miss the rest of the season.
+He tore his ACL in a game against Seton Hall on 17 January 2018, and was forced to miss the rest of the season.
 As a redshirt junior, Krampelj averaged 13.5 points and 6.9 rebounds per game, shooting 59.2 percent from the floor.
-He was named Honorable Mention All-Big East and led the Bluejays to a 20-15 record, advancing to the quarterfinals of the National Invitation Tournament.
+He was named Honorable Mention All-Big East and led the Bluejays to a 20–15 record, advancing to the quarterfinals of the National Invitation Tournament.
 After the season, he opted to forego his final season of eligibility and enter the NBA draft.